Can Menopause Cause Anxiety, Depression or Panic Attacks?

 Transitioning into menopause can be a turbulent time for some women.
 Your hormone levels drop quickly, which causes your period to slow to a stop, and some other not-so-fun symptoms (hello, hot flashes) to set in.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The drop in estrogen can also lead to hot flashes that disturb sleep.
-This can cause anxiety, fears and mood swings.
+A: Changes in hormone levels may influence neurotransmitters in the brain.
+The drop in estrogen levels can also lead to hot flashes that disturb sleep, which can then lead to anxiety and mood swings.

 If you experience symptoms of depression nearly every day for two or more weeks, you might be depressed.
 Talk with your doctor about finding a treatment that will work for you.
 Your doctor will also want to rule out any medical causes for your depression, such as thyroid problems.